 The mission of the OPRC Network, formerly the Obstetric-Fetal Pharmaceutical Research Units Network, is to improve the safety and effective use of therapeutic drugs in women during pregnancy and lactation.
-The overall goal of the network is to promote and facilitate cooperative multidisciplinary research to enhance the understanding of obstetric pharmacokinetics and pharmacodynamics.
+The network’s overall goal is to promote and facilitate cooperative multidisciplinary research to enhance the understanding of obstetric pharmacokinetics (PK) and pharmacodynamics (PD).

 OPRCs provide the expert infrastructure needed to test therapeutic drugs during pregnancy.
 The centers allow researchers to conduct safe, technically sophisticated, and complex studies that help clinicians protect women's health, improve birth outcomes, and reduce infant mortality.

 Many factors influence pharmacology during normal and abnormal pregnancies, such as a lengthened period of intestinal transfer, increased cardiac output, increased glomerular filtration rate, and altered composition of plasma sex hormones.
 However, very little is known about the effects of these variables on drugs that are necessary for the health and well-being of pregnant women and their fetuses.

 The centers were initially established in 2004 through the Obstetric and Pediatric Pharmacology and Therapeutics Branch and recompeted in 2014.
 The network currently includes three research centers.

 Funded through the U54 cooperative agreement mechanism, each OPRC contains three components: